 - My grazing box planting advice advice, based on 10 years of using these grazing boxes in my chicken coops, including grass types that work best and tips on best placement.

 Read on for a complete guide to everything you need to know to build and use chicken grazing boxes.

 Our farm has long been home to chickens.
 Often they spend daylight hours free-ranging, but for various reasons, many days the chickens stay confined to their 100 year old coop and a 10 foot by 12 foot fenced run.

 Early in my experience of chicken keeping, I was frustrated by chickens pulling up and eating any plant that sprouted in their enclosed run.
 Each spring, I’d try a new attempt at keeping even a portion of the run green, and usually fail.
 One year, I experimented with fences to “rest” sections of the run long enough to establish growth, however, my chickens had an impressive ability to move even well-anchored fencing.
-Although I found a combination of hacks that keep green growth in my coop year-round, my experiment with these elevated mesh boxes were so successful they’ve got their own tutorial below.
+Although I found a combination of hacks that keep green growth in my coop year-round, my experiment with these elevated mesh boxes was so successful they’ve got their own tutorial below.

 These chicken grazing boxes create a protective buffer between delicate root systems and the ravenous beaks and prehistoric scratching claws above.
 This riser provides just enough protection to young plants so that cool weather grasses can grow year-round, providing forage in winder months when free-ranging is more difficult.

 My Grazing Boxes Experiment:

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.